mit212/lab2_2024/README.md

     <p align=center>
       <img src=./.images/schematic1.png width=600>
     </p>
-5. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions.
+5. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions. `M1` should correspond to the motor attached to the base.
 6. Make sure the arm is straight and run `motor_drive_test.cpp`.
 You should see both motors turn in both directions at two different speeds.

 | :white_check_mark: CHECKOFF 1 :white_check_mark:   |